cran-task-views/Survival/Survival.md

     regression can be found in package `r pkg("casebase")`.
     The `r pkg("intsurv")` package fits regular Cox cure rate model via an EM algorithm, regularized Cox cure rate model with elastic net penalty, and weighted concordance index for cure models.
+	 The `r pkg("GJRM")` package supports univariate proportional hazard, proportional odds and probit link models where the baseline and many types of covariate effects (including spatial and time-dependent effects) are modelled flexibly by means of penalised smoothers (e.g., penalised thin plate, monotonic B- and cubic splines, tensor products and Markov random fields).
+Right, left and interval censoring and left truncation can also be accounted for.
+This is done through the function `gamlss`.

 Multistate Models